kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 #.
 The [Joint Photographic Experts Group(JPEG)](https://jpeg.org/about.html) format for scene and portrait image display and compression; and
 #.
 The [Portable Network Graphics (PNG)](http://www.libpng.org/pub/png/) format, optimized principally for text-based image display and compression.

-All three formats employ raster graphics and are represented as rectangular arrays of pixels.
+All three formats employ raster graphics and are represented as rectangular arrays of [pixels](https://en.wikipedia.org/wiki/Pixels).

 ### Vector Graphics

 The two principal vector graphics formats are:

 #.
-The [Portable Document Format (PDF)](https://en.wikipedia.org/wiki/PDF) format which is used primarily in archival quality electronic and printed documents; while
+The [Portable Document Format (PDF)](https://en.wikipedia.org/wiki/PDF) format which is used primarily in archival quality electronic and printed documents; and
 #.
-The [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format is used for graphics display on web browsers.
+The [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format which is used for graphics display on web browsers.

-Both these formats employ vector graphics.
-While PDF is not human-readable, SVG is text-based and is designed to be both human- and machine-readable.
+Both these formats yield images, which consist of mathematically defined points, lines, curves, and shapes.
+Whereas PDF is not human-readable, SVG is text-based and is designed to be both human- and machine-readable.

 ## Format conversions